What we do...

 Find out more about the BACP here

 Our team is comprised of a number of practitioners operating within a range of professional competencies and clinical scopes.
-As a minimum, all practitioners have an HNC qualification in Counselling accredited by the Scottish Qualifications Authority.
-Regular clinical supervision is conducted in line with the code of ethics and provided by our consulting Psychotherapist Sarah McFadyen MBABCP.
+As a minimum, all practitioners, including trainees, have an HNC qualification in Counselling, accredited by the Scottish Qualifications Authority, and must hold a valid membership of the BACP.
+Regular clinical supervision is conducted in line with the code of ethics and provided by a number of highly experienced and suitably qualified therapeutic supervisors, overseen by our consulting Psychotherapist Sarah McFadyen MBABCP.

 Find out more about Sarah McFadyen MBABCP here